19hours/sg-statutes/Acts/Postal Services Act.md

 (iii) to enable the Government to become a member of an international organisation or a party to an international agreement,

-the Minister may, after consultation with the Postal Authority or a public postal licensee, give such directions to the Postal Authority or that licensee as are necessary in the circumstances of the case.
+the Minister may, after consultation with the Postal Authority or any postal licensee, give such directions to the Postal Authority or that licensee as are necessary in the circumstances of the case.

+[34/2007 wef 24/08/2007]

 (3) Any directions given under subsection (1) or (2) may include —